 To further protect against the dangers of humidifying with dirty water, many humidifiers come with integrated anti-bacterial components.
 For instance, many humidifiers use ultrasonic technology that not only creates cool mist but also destroys most microbes.
 Other humidifiers will heat the water to kill germs or rely on things like silver ions, a natural antimicrobial agent, to keep the tank and system clean.
 Ultrasonic humidifiers also often feature a demineralization cartridge to guard against the buildup of mineral deposits in and around the unit.

 This winter, don't let dry indoor air contribute to allergy problems.
-Humidifiers keep your home comfortable by restoring proper moisture levels to the air that you breathe and that touches your skin; for those bouts of colds or the flu, humidifiers also offer safe and effective therapy to ease symptoms.
+From using home humidifiers for allergy relief and keeping your home comfortable by restoring proper moisture levels to preventing those bouts of colds or the flu and protecting wood flooring and furniture, humidifiers an extremely beneficial tool for just about everyone during the cooler fall and winter months.